What Peplink Deployment Means

 Honest hardware recommendations

-We sell Peplink hardware through our online shop and through project quotations.
-We make margin on both.
-But we would rather sell you the right device at a lower price than the wrong device at a higher one, because the wrong device creates support calls, site revisits and unhappy clients.
-That costs us more than the margin difference.
+Yes, we sell Peplink hardware through our online shop and through project quotations.
+Yes, we make margin on both.
+But the wrong device creates support calls, site revisits and unhappy clients, and that costs us more than the margin difference.
+Selling you the right device at a lower price is just better business.

 Documentation as standard